mohamedskassem/E115_LumenAI/README.md

 *   **Enhanced LLM Context:** The **cached detailed schema analysis** is provided as additional context to the LLM during question validation, SQL generation, and results analysis, improving accuracy and understanding.
 *   **Containerized Deployment:** Fully containerized using Docker for easy setup and execution.
 *   **Simplified Execution:** Includes a `dockershell.sh` script to build the Docker image and run the container with necessary volume mounts (including persistence for the schema analysis cache), environment variables (API keys), and port mappings.
+*   **Limitation:** The current application runs as a single global instance.
+It does not yet support concurrent, isolated sessions for multiple independent users.

 ## Architecture Overview